Ken Russell, the British director of Women in Love and The Devils, has died at the age of 84.

-Russell was criticized for the level of violence in the 1971 religious drama The Devils, while his biggest commercial success came three years later with Tommy, an adaptation of The Who's rock opera.
+Russell was criticised for the level of violence in the 1971 religious drama The Devils, while his biggest commercial success came three years later with Tommy, an adaptation of The Who's rock opera.

 It starred Roger Daltrey, Elton John, Jack Nicholson, Oliver Reed and a string of other big names in film and music.

-He began the 1980s with a foray into science fiction in Altered States, which won over some leading critics who had dismissed his earlier works.
+He began the 1980s with a foray into science fiction in Altered States, which won over some leading critics who had dismissed his earlier work.

 His last Hollywood production was Crimes of Passion starring Kathleen Turner, after which he returned to Europe and took a break from cinema to direct operas.

-Russell made a handful more feature films, although by the late 1980s his star had faded and he focused on television productions and documentaries.
+Russell made a handful more feature films, although by the late 1980s his star had faded and he focussed on television productions and documentaries.

-According to online biographies, he briefly worked as a photographer before moving into television, where he made a series of documentaries about leading musicians.
+He briefly worked as a photographer before moving into television, where he began with a series of documentaries about leading musicians.